Understanding Retrieval Augmentation for Long-Form Question Answering: Automatically Identifying Unsupported Sentences

-\paragraph{Setting} Given a question $q$, reference documents $\textit{D}$ and answer sentence $y_i$, the evaluated system should predict if each answer sentence $y_i$ is supported by $D$.
-We merge Partially Supported and Not Supported into a single class and consider it as a target label.
+\paragraph{Setting} Given a question $q$, reference documents $\textit{D}$ and answer sentence $y_i$, the system should predict if each answer sentence $y_i$ is supported by $D$.
+We merge \textbf{Partially Supported} and \textbf{Not Supported} into a single class and consider it as a target label.
 We report micro average F1 score, which is computed over the set of predictions and labels of all the answer sentences for each generation setting in Section~\ref{sec:collection} separately, as model performances vary greatly per dataset.
 We report accuracy in Appendix~\ref{appendix:nliresults}, which shows similar trends.

 \paragraph{Comparison Systems} We evaluate methods for automatically evaluating attribution.
-First we establish lower and upper bounds, and introduce existing methods.
-No model is fine-tuned for our task, but we chose one hyperparameter, a threshold for deciding supportedness or not.
+We first establish lower and upper bounds, and introduce existing methods.
+We do not finetune any models for our task, but chose one hyperparameter, a threshold for deciding supportedness or not {based on the micro average F1 score on the dataset itself, as it would be unrealistic to spare a development set due to the small size of each subset in \dsname}.

-\begin{itemize}[noitemsep,leftmargin=10px] \item{\textbf{Baselines} As a lower bound, we provide random (which randomly assigns labels for each answer sentence according to the label distribution in each dataset) and majority baseline (which assigns the majority label for all instances).} \item{\textbf{Human Performance} We report the human performance by taking one set of annotations as the prediction set and another set of annotations as the label set.
+\begin{itemize}[noitemsep,leftmargin=10px] \item{\textbf{Baselines} We report a \textbf{random} baseline,which randomly assigns labels for each answer sentence according to the label distribution in each dataset, and a \textbf{majority} baseline, which assigns the majority label for all instances.} \item{\textbf{Human Performance} We report the human performance by taking one set of annotations as the prediction set and another set of annotations as the label set.
 We compute the F1 score, and take an average across three possible pairs.}